Dxyk/CSC420-Introduction-to-Image-Understanding/README.md

-# CSC420-Assignments
+# CSC420 Introduction to Image Understanding

-Assignments for CSC420
+Assignments for CSC420 Introduction to Image Understanding